Can a beneficiary sue a solicitor for a negligently drafted will?

 - Carr-Glynn V Frearsons 1998

-- Failure to check a will for clerical drafting errors that could invalidate part or all of the will.
+- Failure to check a will for clerical drafting errors that could invalidate part or all of the will; and

-We are able to deal with professional negligence and solicitor’s negligence cases involving negligently drafted wills and negligently administered estates under our No Win – No Fee case funding scheme.
+We are often able to deal with solicitor’s negligence cases involving negligently drafted wills and negligently administered estates under our No Win – No Fee case funding scheme.